 Getting a work permit through “normal” channels

 There is no such thing as a temporary or short-term work permit for foreigners in Spain.
 You must be an EU resident.
-As an EU resident you’re able to apply for a English teaching job or any short term job like the ones offered by Season Workers.
+As an EU resident you’re able to apply for a English teaching job or any short term job.

 If you want to get a work permit for Spain, it automatically means you are here for the long-term.
 If you are not planning to make Spain your permanent home, getting a work permit is not even worth considering.

 Getting a work permit means that you will also get full residency in Spain, which in turn, translates to a long-term commitment.

 As you can well imagine, Spanish immigration does not give a residence permit to anyone who walks in and asks for one.
 There is a long and drawn out process (many months) and there is no guarantee of success.
 During this period, you are supposed to be back in your home country waiting for the result of your work permit application.
 The waiting period can be as long as nine months.

 Getting residency by the back door